 If you’re doing your research you’ll probably read other travel websites telling you to avoid all China holidays but this isn’t true.
 I’ve traveled plenty of times during the National Holiday (October 1) and Labor Day (May 1) and it’s been great.
 The holiday has been cut short so much that now almost all Chinese citizens have decided its not worth traveling during those holidays anymore.

 The one exception is the Chinese New Year (aka “Spring Festival”).
 Not only is each mode of transportation packed full, most shops, grocery stores and even some tourist attractions are closed during this holiday.
-Because it’s based on the lunar calendar, you’ll need to check which specific days the Spring Festival lands on.
+Because it’s based on the lunar calendar, you’ll need to check the 2018 China public holiday calendar to find out which day Spring Festival lands on.

 Visiting China – April to June